Is Your child Sick?

 Anyone who has been in close contact, including sexual contact, with someone who has mpox can get the illness.
 Infections also can spread between people and their pets.

-The telltale sign of mpox virus is how the rash looks and how the spots change over time.
-When the rash first appears, it looks like flat spots.
+When the mpox rash first appears, it looks like flat spots.
 Classically, all the spots change at the same time, becoming raised bumps and then fluid-filled blisters that become pus-filled white/yellow sores.
 However, in the current outbreak some patients have had skin lesions that did not follow the usual pattern, appearing in differing stages of development and resolution or on a single part of the body.
-Before the rash appears, or together with the appearance of the rash, early signs may include:

 • fever